digital-land/planning-data-design/README.md

 * Saves to `data/latest_backup.dump`
 * Automatically commits and pushes changes if the backup has been updated
 * Requires Heroku authentication via `HEROKU_OAUTH_TOKEN` secret

+## Updating tag glossary definitions

+Tag definitions are stored in a [CSV file](/data/glossary-of-tags.csv) stored in the data folder.

+To update these finishing or add new ones, please update the CSV.